Tim McCuddy

 About

 Dr. McCuddy holds a Ph.D. in criminology and criminal justice from the University of Missouri – St. Louis.
-His research focuses on the causes and consequences of juvenile delinquency by examining how schools, neighborhoods, and the Internet impact offending and victimization.
-He specializes in peer groups and crime, school safety, and the role of digital communication in the etiology of delinquent and criminal behavior.
+His research focuses on the causes and consequences of youth crime and violence by examining how schools, neighborhoods, and the Internet impact offending and victimization.
+He specializes in four main areas: the implications of digital communication for crime and deviance, peer groups and crime, school safety, and community crime prevention.
+He is a faculty affiliate of the Urban Affairs PhD program and the Center for the Advancement of Youth Development.

 Education